Philosophy and Religion, Part 2c

 Utopia and Science

-In this, the last of this week’s part of the course on Philosophy and Religion, we link once again to Engels’ “Socialism, Utopian and Scientific”.
+In this, the last of this week’s part of the course on Philosophy and Religion, we link once again to Engels’ “Socialism, Utopian and Scientific” (attached, in three parts).
 This is a short text extracted by Engels from his larger work, “Anti-Dühring”, and it helps us to place thought in a historical framework.
 For example, dealing with the period subsequent to the Renaissance and prior to the French Revolution that is often referred to as “The Enlightenment”, Engels writes:

 “We know today that this kingdom of reason was nothing more than the idealized kingdom of the bourgeoisie; that this eternal Right found its realization in bourgeois justice; that this equality reduced itself to bourgeois equality before the law; that bourgeois property was proclaimed as one of the essential rights of man; and that the government of reason, the Contrat Social [Social Contract] of Rousseau, came into being, and only could come into being, as a democratic bourgeois republic.
 The great thinkers of the 18th century could, no more than their predecessors, go beyond the limits imposed upon them by their epoch.”

 Here Engels describes the limitation imposed upon the human Subject by the objective circumstances, and also the possibility of transcending such limitations.
 This is humanism.
 Humanism says that humans build humanity within the given material world and history.

 Nowhere does Engels say that humanity is an accidental combination of atoms and molecules.

 Yet, by sometimes chastising the great Hegel with the same kind of roughness as he treated the nonentity Dühring, Engels sowed the seeds of others’ subsequent and greater errors.
 Such an error came about when the dichotomy of “idealism and materialism” was elevated to a master-narrative of philosophy, which it is not.
 Humanity is not reducible to matter.